-Anyone with family members suffering with dementia knows all too well the constant worry they face as they try to live their daily lives.
+Anyone with family members suffering from dementia knows all too well the constant worry they face as they try to live their daily lives.
 Wouldn’t it be nice if there were a way to alleviate that hardship outside of a hospital?

 Medical research continues to reveal numerous and exciting innovations in the treatment and prevention of dementia, but one of the more intrepid ideas for treating patients with dementia comes from outside the hospital setting — and it’s beginning to capture the interest of medical professionals all over the globe.